probe-rs/webpage/content/docs/tools/vscode.md

 #### Pre-requisites:

-- Install the **probe-rs-debugger** server component, from the comand line with:
+- Install the **probe-rs-debugger** server component, from the command line with:
   - Latest release : `cargo install probe-rs-debugger`
   - Unreleased changes: `cargo install --git https://github.com/probe-rs/probe-rs --force --branch master probe-rs-debugger`
 - Note: This assumes that you have a functioning Rust toolchain installed, and that you have added the cargo bin directory to your PATH environment variable.
 Please see [the Rust installation guide](https://www.rust-lang.org/tools/install) for more details.